chobbledotcom/avo-coffee/src/blog/2025-02-28-sweet-treats.md

 ---
 title: "Freshly Baked: Vegan & Gluten-Free Sweet Treats Just Arrived"
-description: Our selection of vegan and gluten-free sweet treats has been restocked
+description: Our selection of sweet treats has been restocked, including vegan and gluten free options
-date: 2023-04-05
 ---

 All our sweet treats have restocked and put out😍.
 Vegan & gluten free options available!!💚